drmrgd/biofx_utils/README.md

   or can use a file with positions in the same format and get a batch output.
 Script only beta version and needs some more tweaks when I have time.

+* <b>vcfExtractor.pl</b>
+  Script to parse Ion Torrent specific VCF files and pull out variant data.
+This works with TS v3.2 and v4.0.2 files.
+Some parts are compatible with Ion Reporter generated VCF files.